buzzqw/TUS/OBSS/markdown-separati/en/16-feats.md

 If you eliminate this second creature, you cannot make further attacks.

-The **second time**, requirements Press On, Weapon Proficiency 6, if with the bonus attack of Press On you eliminate an opponent, you can make an additional bonus attack action, using the same modifiers as the last Attack Action.
+The **second time** you take this Feat, requirements Press On, Weapon Proficiency 6, if with the bonus attack of Press On you eliminate an opponent, you can make an additional bonus attack action, using the same modifiers as the last Attack Action.
 If you eliminate this creature, you can Press On, moving a maximum of 1 meter, to attack the next creature.

 Each bonus attack beyond the first suffers a cumulative penalty: -2 to hit and -1 to damage.